openharmony/docs/en/application-dev/reference/apis/js-apis-bundleManager.md

 getProfileByAbility(moduleName: string, abilityName: string, metadataName?: string): Promise\<Array\<string\>\>

-Obtains the JSON strings of the profile based on the given module name, ability name, and metadata name.
+Obtains the JSON string array of the current application's configuration file in the [metadata](../../quick-start/module-configuration-file.md#metadata) based on a given module name, ability name, and metadata name.
 This API uses a promise to return the result.

 > **NOTE**
 >